-This article will discuss copper, a somewhat uncommon trace mineral, and its role in the body.
-We will review what foods have copper, various copper deficiency symptoms, copper toxicity, and how to avoid copper toxicity symptoms.
+This article discusses copper, a somewhat uncommon trace mineral, and its role in the body.
+We review which foods have copper, various copper deficiency symptoms, copper toxicity, and how to avoid copper toxicity symptoms.

 Functions of Copper in the Body